mysticetus-inc/dotcom/site/content/product/_index.md

 {{< components/feature-highlight
-	title="MTS validates your mitigation team's technological readiness." subTitle="Unprepared mitigation teams appear sloppy at great cost to any operation. " text="Are your PSO's good to go?
+	title="MTS validates your mitigation team's technological readiness." subTitle="Unprepared mitigation teams will be sloppy, at great cost to your operation" text="Are your PSO's good to go?
 Let us assess, fine-tune, and validate they are ready to go before sailing.
 Electronic gear ready?
 Team fully Trained?
 Ship's systems providing adequate support?
 Let us stop by and confirm team readiness before they sail." image="Dockside-technical-services-Mysticetus.jpg"
 	imagePosition="right"